mardix/Voodoo/ReadMe.md

 ## 2. Versioning

-Voodoo will be maintained under the [PHP-Semantic Versioning](https://github.com/mardix/php-semver) specification as much as possible.
-(The [Semantic Versioning](https://github.com/mojombo/semver) specifications was authored by Tom Preston-Werner. the PHP-Semantic Versioning is a subset of the SemVer)
+Voodoo will be maintained under the The [Semantic Versioning](https://github.com/mojombo/semver) specification as much as possible.

 Releases will be numbered with the following format:

-	<PHPMajorVersion>.<PHPMinorVersion>/<VoodooMajor>.<VoodooMinor>.<VodooPatch>
+	<Major>.<Minor>.<Patch>

- ie: Voodoo 5.3/1.2.7
+ ie: Voodoo 1.2.7

-	PHP Major.Minor Version = 5.3 ( 5.3 from PHP 5.3.x)

-	Voodoo Major = 1
+	Major = 1

-	Voodoo Minor = 2
+	Minor = 2

-	Voodoo Patch = 7
+	Patch = 7

  And constructed withe the following guidelines:

-* If new PHP 5.x version and breaking backward compatibility with previous PHP version bumps to the PHP Major.Minor version and reset VoodooMajor to 1, VoodooMinor to  0, VoodooPatch to 0 (ie, from PHP 5.3 to 5.4 => 5.4/1.0.0)

-* If breaking backward compatibility bumps Voodoo major and reset voodoo minor and patch (ie: 5.3/1.0.7 => 5.3/2.0.0)
+* If breaking backward compatibility bumps major and reset voodoo minor and patch (ie: 1.0.7 => 2.0.0)

-* If new addition without backwards compatibilty bumps Voodoo minor and reset the patch (5.3/2.2.7 => 5.3/2.3.0)
+* If new addition without backwards compatibility bumps  minor and reset the patch (2.2.7 => 2.3.0)

-* If bug fixes and misc changes bump the Voodoo patch version (5.3/2.3.5 => 5.3/2.3.6)
+* If bug fixes and misc changes bump the patch version (2.3.5 => 2.3.6)